ad-si/adriansieber-com/_drafts/teams.md

 	need to get their job done instead of wasting it for configuration, integration and incorporation.
 Besides, more functionality does not necessarily mean better interactions.
-Your tool should get out of your way and let you focus on what’s really important: the message.
+Your tool should get out of your way and let you focus on what's really important: the message.
 	One might argue that this wasted time can be saved later, due to a more powerful tool and therefore a more effective work process.
-	However, its likely that you’ll see yourself spending more time on the correct usage of the software than the actual content.
+	However, its likely that you'll see yourself spending more time on the correct usage of the software than the actual content.
 So make sure your software does exactly what its supposed to do and does it as precisely and simple as possible.